Haley Carter

 Haley Carter (née Crain; born June 21, 1984) is a former United States Marine Corps officer and retired American professional soccer player.
-She is currently general manager and vice president of soccer operations for Orlando Pride of the National Women's Soccer League (NWSL).
+She is currently the sporting director and vice president of soccer operations for Orlando Pride of the National Women's Soccer League (NWSL).

 She is the former assistant coach for the Afghanistan women's national team and goalkeeper coach for the Antigua and Barbuda women's national team.

 Early life

 Born and raised in Friendswood, Texas, Carter competed in three Texas high school state championships and was the starting goalkeeper of the Friendswood High School 2001 Texas 4A UIL State High School Championship team.
 After graduating from high school in 2002, Carter played four years of NCAA Division I Women's Soccer at the United States Naval Academy.
-Following her time at Navy, she spent nearly eight years in the United States Marine Corps having made multiple combat deployments in support of Operation Iraqi Freedom.
+Following her time at Navy, she spent nearly eight years in the United States Marine Corps and made multiple combat deployments in support of Operation Iraqi Freedom.

 Playing career

 While serving on active duty in the Marine Corps, Carter represented the United States in two International Military Sports Council Women's Military World Soccer Championships (Ede, Netherlands – 2008, Cherbourg-Octeville, 2010).
 In 2010, Carter was named Marine Corps Air Station Cherry Point Female Athlete of the Year and finalist for the United States Marine Corps Female Athlete of the Year.
 From 2010 to 2013, Carter was stationed in Hawaii and played semi-professionally for the Honolulu Bulls W1 Women's team, where she was teammates with future professional player Caprice Dydasco.
-Upon her end of active service in 2013, Carter returned to Texas and spent the next three years as a reserve goalkeeper for the Houston Dash in the National Women's Soccer League.
+Upon the end of her active service in 2013, Carter returned to Texas and spent the next three years as a reserve goalkeeper for the Houston Dash in the National Women's Soccer League.
 She made her only bench appearance for the team against the Washington Spirit on August 18, 2016, but did not feature in the match.